dkmiller/tidbits/2023/08_openai/README.md

 # Mock OpenAI

-Fake the REST API for help in unit testing.
+Fake the Azure OpenAI REST API for help in unit testing.
+Start by learning how to proxy and test it.

 ## Running